indiagrant/Spin-The-Wheel/README.md

 Component architecture: Broke down functionality into clean, reusable Angular standalone components using signals.

 Iterative development: Started with a hardcoded version of the wheel to quickly validate concept.
 Gradually moved to a dynamic version with user-defined inputs and result handling.

+API handling: http request to the REST countries API using a service layer added as an extra feature to the application.

 🧩 What Was Challenging